 - Diagnosis of neurodivergence, and supports for managing your neurodivergence in everyday life.

-The piece of the support puzzle I offer is around identifying and shifting past trauma, releasing stuck beliefs and feelings, and reconnecting you with the core of who you are – a core that often gets lost when we’re busy trying to fit in with everything else around us.
-I also support people with their high sensitivity.
+The piece of the support puzzle I offer is around identifying and understanding your giftedness and high sensitivity/overexcitability, releasing stuck beliefs and feelings, and reconnecting you with the core of who you are – a core that often gets lost when we’re busy trying to fit in with everything else around us.
 Take a look at what I offer.

 The information contained above is provided for information purposes only.
 The contents of this webpage are not intended to amount to advice and you should not rely on any of the contents of this webpage.
 Professional advice should be obtained before taking or refraining from taking any action as a result of the contents of this webpage.
 Sue Mahony PhD disclaims all liability and responsibility arising from any reliance placed on any of the contents of this webpage.